DETERMINISTIC6G/det6g-blog-prog-soft-tsn-switch/README.md

-# A P4-Programmable Software TSN Switch for Deterministic Networking
+# Building a Programmable Software TSN Switch with P4

-In this post, we present a software TSN switch which is programmable using P4 language to control its behaviour from the data plane at runtime.
+Time-Sensitive Networking (TSN) enhances traditional Ethernet with capabilities for reliable and predictable communication.
+It's widely used in systems where precise timing and low latency are critical, such as industrial automation, automotive networks, and professional media streaming.

+One key component of TSN is the Time-Aware Shaper (TAS), which schedules traffic based on time slots to ensure that critical data is delivered exactly when needed.
+Traditionally, implementing TSN features like TAS required specialized hardware.
+However, recent developments in the Linux kernel have introduced native support for some TSN capabilities, such as [TAPRIO](https://www.man7.org/linux/man-pages/man8/tc-taprio.8.html) (Time-Aware Priority Scheduler).

+This blog explores how to build a software-based TSN switch that's not only fully functional but also programmable using the P4 language.
+This combination brings the benefits of deterministic networking to a flexible, software-defined environment.

-# tl;dr - Takeaway Messages
+# Takeaway Messages

-- The Time-Aware Priority shaper (TAPRIO) is one technology to implement the Time-Aware Shaper (TAS) on Linux software bridges.
-- Data plane is programable using P4 language
-- The combination of TAPRIO qdsic and P4 can provide a flexiblility on TSN
+- A fully software-based TSN switch is now possible using Linux's built-in TSN capabilities.
+This opens up opportunities for testing and prototyping TSN features without requiring specialized hardware.

+- By combining Linux's traffic shaping features with P4 programmability, we can create a TSN switch that reacts more intelligently and quickly to changing network conditions, offering better performance and control than traditional setups.

 # Motivation

 ### Motivation for Building a Programmable TSN Switch

-Time-Sensitive Networking (TSN) is a crucial technology for achieving deterministic communication in various domains, including industrial automation, automotive networks, and telecommunications.
-However, traditional TSN implementations typically rely on hardware-specific devices, limiting their flexibility and adaptability.

-To bridge this gap, the Linux kernel has recently integrated several TSN-related features, such as the Time-Aware Traffic Shaper (TAPRIO) qdisc, enabling software-based TSN capabilities.
-By leveraging these features, it is possible to construct a software-based TSN bridge, as demonstrated in our previous [blog post](https://blog.deterministic6g.eu/posts/2024/11/02/software_tsn_switch.html).
-However, this software bridge comes with some limitations:
+TSN has traditionally relied on dedicated hardware that supports precise timing and scheduling.
+While powerful, such hardware is often costly and lacks flexibility.
+In response, recent versions of the Linux kernel have introduced support for features like TAPRIO qdisc, which allow time-aware traffic shaping in software.

+Building on this, our earlier [blog post](https://blog.deterministic6g.eu/posts/2024/11/02/software_tsn_switch.html) showed how to configure a Linux bridge as a basic TSN switch.
+However, that approach had some limitations:

-- Cumbersome: It relies on additional components, such as `qdisc` and `tc` filters, to classify traffic, making configuration and management.
+- Cumbersome configuration: It relies on auxiliary components, like `qdisc` and `tc` filters, to classify traffic, making configuration and management.

-- Inflexibility: The bridge's behavior is controlled via the `tc` tool from the control plane, which may introduce delays when rapid traffic adaptation is required.
+- Limited flexibility: The bridge's behavior is controlled via the `tc` tool from the control plane, which may introduce delays when rapid traffic adaptation is required.

-In this blog post, we introduce a software TSN switch programmable with P4, combining the deterministic features of TSN with the flexibility and programmability of P4-enabled data planes.
-Our switch is built on Linux’s TAPRIO qdisc, which is essential for traffic shaping in TSN environments.
-By integrating P4 programmability, the switch enables dynamic traffic management, including real-time packet classification, adaptive scheduling, and in-depth network monitoring.
-This approach provides a more agile, scalable, and customizable solution for modern deterministic networking needs.
+To overcome these limitations, we introduce a programmable software TSN switch built on Linux's existing TSN features, with added programmability using the P4 language.
+This allows dynamic, real-time control of packet behavior directly from the data plane.

 # Background